Thank you for your interest in volunteering at Stanford Health Care!

 Volunteers are placed in over 125 areas of the hospital and clinics,

 however, most opportunities fall into 4 categories.
-Click on this link to access more information about each of
+Click on this link to access more information

 Most volunteer opportunities include assisting patients and families